geoph9/hass-gshell-extension/README.md

 If you don't have any temperature sensors then you can remove this panel by turning off the `Show Weather` switch (in the preferences menu).

 If you only want to see the temperature and not the humidity, then you can also do that by turning off the `Show Humidity` switch.

+## Security

+Since you are providing the extension with an `Access Token`, then you should know that the extension does not perform any kind of encryption on it.
+So, if someone gets access to your computer/user then they will also be able to see your token.

 ## Notes: